-Crowe U.K. LLP were appointed auditors to the Company and have expressed their willingness to remain in office.
+Crowe U.K. LLP resigned as auditors to the Company on 31st March 2025 and RPG Crouch Chapman LLP were subsequently appointed.
 The Board will meet with the auditor at least twice a year to consider the results, internal procedures and controls and matters raised by the auditor.
 The Board considers auditor independence and objectivity and the effectiveness of the audit process.
 It also considers the nature and extent of the non-audit services supplied by the auditor reviewing the ratio of audit to non-audit fees and ensures that an appropriate relationship is maintained between the Company and its external auditor.